frontendbr/eventos/README.md

 - `gulp browser-sync`: inicialize a server
 - `gulp watch`: call for watch files
 - `gulp pages`: deploy files to gh-pages
-- `gulp deploys`: run all tasks and deploy files to gh-pages
+- `gulp deploy`: run all tasks and deploy files to gh-pages